-In 2004 Giuseppe Di Martino, pasta maker for three generations in Gragnano, realized that the traceability of the raw material used to produce Italian pasta was approximate.
+In 2004, Giuseppe Di Martino, a pasta-maker for three generations in Gragnano, realised that the traceability of the raw material used to produce Italian pasta was sloppy.

-He immediately understood that the traceability of the raw material was an essential value of a food product, and began his project that will then lead him to the foundation of the Pastificio dei Campi.
+He immediately realised that traceability of the raw material was an essential value of a food product, and began his project that would later lead him to found Pastificio dei Campi.

-He decided to buy only Italian Apulian wheat of the highest quality, the best available on the market and following various researches he chose that of the Dauno Apennines.
-Involving the local peasants he asked for 4 simple things:
+He decided to buy only the highest quality Italian Apulian wheat, the best available on the market, and after much research he chose that of the Dauno Apennines.

 - High nutritional values